iamturns/til/dev/style/mustache/cheatsheet.md

 Starts with hash, ends with slash.
 Text between this is a 'block'.

+If variable is false, empty array, or does not exist; the block is skipped

 ```
 {{#nothing}}
 Not displayed
 {{/nothing}}
 ```

+If variable is an object, it is dereferenced

 Instead of `name.first` and `name.last`: